Family vacations can be a great opportunity to teach kids about money – from planning to budgeting to spending.

 4. Designate a daily spending budget for kids

-And if your kid sees something for more than $20 that they can’t live without?
+And if your child sees something for more than $20 that they can’t live without?
 Encourage them to either bring along allowance money or earn extra spending cash before the trip.

 Family vacations provide a host of lasting memories – like the time the whole family parasailed over the Caribbean or got lost in the back trails of Yellowstone.
 That’s part of why we take vacations, to bond as a family.